 It’s a business for some

 I’m explaining from behind the scenes on behalf of people who aim to monetize Instagram.
 There is a lot of money being made on Instagram!
-Many normal people are making a part time to full time income from it.
-See my post about how to get your first 1,000 followers if you want to start monetizing Instagram too.
+And a huge incentive to create that “perfect Instagram photo”.
+Many normal people are making a part-time to full-time income from it, or at the least getting free product to post.
+See my post about how to get your first 1,000 followers if you want to grow enough to start working with brands.
+I’ve also created a guide to pitching brands for free product that includes 6 of my pitches that landed me collabs as a very small motherhood influencer and newish blogger.

 Businesses want to work with people who will take beautiful photographs of their product, and show it to a new audience.
+The more beautiful the photos, the bigger the audience.
 The larger the audience, the bigger the pay.
+So there is an incentive to stage photos you see!

 People post their highlights, not their lows.